Sunrise (telescope)

-system and further infrastructure.
+Sunrise is a balloon-borne astronomical observatory designed to observe the Sun's photosphere and chromosphere.
+It carries a 1-metre solar telescope that redirects infrared, visible, and ultraviolet radiation from the Sun to a suite of scientific instruments.
+Sunrise is managed by the Max Planck Institute for Solar System Research.

+Sunrise completed three successful science flights between 2009 and 2024.
+Sunrise I and II, flown in June 2009 and June 2013, respectively, both carried an imager and magnetograph.
+Sunrise III, flown in July 2024, carried updated instrumentation including two slit-based spectropolarimeters and a new magnetograph.
+All three flights were launched from the Esrange Space Center near Kiruna, Sweden and around the Northern-Hemisphere summer solstice when the polar day allowed for continuous observation of the Sun.

 The first science flight of Sunrise yielded high-quality data that reveal the structure, dynamics and evolution of solar convection, oscillations and magnetic fields at a resolution of around 100 km in the quiet Sun.

 Overview

 The strong absorption of UV radiation by the Earth's atmosphere makes it challenging to carry out ground-based observations at these wavelengths.
 A balloon mission reaching altitudes of above 30 km benefits from a reduction of UV absorption by 99%, making engineering solutions for the telescope easier.
 The launch site was in the arctic region to make uninterrupted observation of the Sun over several days possible.
 The telescope has a 1 metre primary mirror that directs the 1 kW of solar radiation to the first focal point where 99% of the radiation is reflected out of the telescope, the remaining light is transferred into several instruments.

 The one metre diameter primary mirror is made from a glass ceramic zerodur, it is the central part of the gondola of nearly 2 tons.
 Solar panels of 1.5 kW output power are used to power the onboard equipment and a hard disk array of 2 x 2.4 Terabyte is used to store the data during flight.